 It doesn't get more city-ish than New York City.
 Everything about it offers a unique sort of beauty, from the energetic pace to the intermingling of the centuries-old and modern-day architecture, the many bridges and waterfront views of the Manhatten skyline, and so much more.

 New Orleans, Louisiana

 Surrounded by water and mountains, this Pacific Northwest metropolis is a serious gem.
 What's not to love about Seattle?
 Though it's an urban setting, there are countless hikes, views, and outdoor excursions at your fingertips.
-And while it's the home to giants like Starbucks and Amazon, there's also a wonderful sense of local culture, from the charming boutiques, delicious eateries, and more.
+And while it's the home to giants like Starbucks and Amazon, there's also a wonderful sense of local culture with the charming boutiques, delicious eateries, and more.

 San Francisco, California

 Ah, San Francisco.
 No matter how many times you visit this city or how long you live there, the views never fail to take your breath away.
 And get ready to be out of breath, thanks to the countless hills you'll climb, which always promise a gorgeous view, whether it looks out onto the bay, the bridge, the towers, the Victorian homes, or the Pacific ocean.
 And when it comes to food, it's pretty hard to find a city with as many delicious gourmet eateries as San Francisco, where the produce is fresh and the chefs are the best of the best.

 San Antonio, Texas